texxasrulez/texxasrulez/README.md

 - 🔭 I test, break, rebuild, and document until it sings
 - ⚓ US Navy Veteran

+### 💬 Feedback

+I appreciate all feedback.
+I do investigate all issues as soon as I can.
+I do take all feature requests, not all may be implemented.
+I would love help translating and making sure what I have is good to go.

 ---

 ### 🧰 Tech Toolbox